fukurosan/Jhaystack/docs/configuration.md

 #### Index Strategy

 Index strategies lets you to create search indexes that allow for offline searches.
-Offline searches are significantly faster than online searches, but allow for less configurability anf flexibility.
+Offline searches are significantly faster than online searches, but allow for less configurability and flexibility.

 ---

 # Options

 Jhaystack’s constructor accepts an options object where you can specify your configuration settings.
 Below is a description of the different options.
-For more in depth information please check the configuration page.
-Note that you can also change these options using the built in functions on the Jhaystack instance after instantiation.
-This way you can change things after the fact that you’ve already created your instance.
-Note, though, that changing certain options can cause indexes to have to be rebuilt resulting in load times.
+For more in depth information please check the corresponding pages.

-All options can be changed after jhaystack has been instantiated using functions on the jhaystack instance.
+All options can be changed after Jhaystack has been instantiated using functions on the Jhaystack instance.
 The names of these functions are marked by "function" below.
+Note, though, that changing certain options can cause indexes to have to be rebuilt resulting in load times.

 > ## data
 - **Type**: `any[]`
 - **Default**: `[]`
 - **Function**: `setDataset`

 The data to be searched.
 Values can be of any type, or even mixed.
 Strings, objects, nested arrays and numbers.
 Whatever you may want to search.
-Note that when using the built in search functionality, though, the values will be converted to strings.
+Note that when using the built in comparison strategies, though, the values will be converted to strings.

 ```javascript
 const myData = [